PlasmaTrout/spindle-hlms-java/README.md

 ![image](shot1.png)

 # Versions
 Currently there are two version of Spindle LMS.
-There is a self contained nextjs veersion with only a file system db, and this version 2 with hibernate external database support.
+There is a self contained nextjs version with only a file system db, and this version 2 with hibernate external database support.

+This version is designed to be pulled and built using CI/CD processes from you own git repository, therefore the config.yml file will be specific to your environment.

 # Installation
 How to start the SpindleNms2 application for development